davidlaprade/davidlaprade.github.io/_posts/2015-11-15-speed-up-rails-tests.md

 [here](http://railscasts.com/episodes/413-fast-tests), and
 [here](https://gist.github.com/burke/1688857).

-This change was especially helpful to us because:
+This change was especially helpful because:

   * The app was running ruby 1.9.3
   * The app had a rather involved CI build.
 It had extensive seeding and configuration scripts.
 As well as separate databases and test suites